MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/respond-to-reviews-using-windows-store-services.md

 * You (or your organization) must have an Azure AD directory and you must have [Global administrator](http://go.microsoft.com/fwlink/?LinkId=746654) permission for the directory.
 If you already use Office 365 or other business services from Microsoft, you already have Azure AD directory.
 Otherwise, you can [create a new Azure AD in Dev Center](https://msdn.microsoft.com/windows/uwp/publish/manage-account-users) for no additional charge.

 * You must associate an Azure AD application with your Dev Center account, retrieve the tenant ID and client ID for the application and generate a key.
 The Azure AD application represents the app or service from which you want to call the Windows Store reviews API.
 You need the tenant ID, client ID and key to obtain an Azure AD access token that you pass to the API.
+    > [!NOTE]

-  >**Note**&nbsp;&nbsp;You only need to perform this task one time.
+    > You only need to perform this task one time.
 After you have the tenant ID, client ID and key, you can reuse them any time you need to create a new Azure AD access token.

 To associate an Azure AD application with your Dev Center account and retrieve the required values: